-Visual Privacy

-Investigate additional design techniques that could form new policies within the Planning and Design Code to mitigate the impacts of overlooking from upper-level windows and balconies in strategic infill areas.

-Infill Design Quality

-Investigate amendments to the Planning and Design Code to refine guidance for general infill and improve design quality, including policy relating to car parking, private open space, storage, stormwater management and landscaping, and initiate a Code amendment(s).

-Affordable Housing
+Actions - Housing D iversity and Affordability

-Initiate a Code amendment to broaden the application of the Affordable Housing Overlay to all zones that envisage residential development, including neighbourhood, township, settlement, and activity centre type zone, and provide options for an accompanying Affordable Housing Offset Scheme to increase supply of affordable and social housing.

-Missing Middle Housing

-Investigate planning and non-planning mechanisms (including infill design guidelines and amendments to the National Construction Code) that have potential to facilitate a broader range of Missing Middle housing.

-Finalise the Accommodation Diversity Code Amendment to provide greater flexibility in housing design and choice.
-The Code amendment seeks to: • Review various housing typologies to identify policy gaps. • Consider policy applying to apartment-type housing to provide greater flexibility in design requirements. • Ensure student accommodation policy is up to date and contemporary. • Review how affordable housing policy applies to apartment-type housing. • Ensure policies guiding retirement facilities and supported accommodation are up to date and contemporary.
+Title Action description Timing Lead Spatial applicatio n Code Amendment Affordable Housing Initiate a Code Amendment to broaden the application of the Affordable Housing Overlay to all zones that envisage residential development, including neighbourhood, township, settlement, and activity centre type zone, and provide options for an accompanying Affordable Housing Offset Scheme to increase supply of affordable and social housing.
+1 Year DHUD Region-wide Investigation Missing Middle Housing Investigate planning and non-planning mechanisms (including infill design guidelines and amendments to the National Construction Code) that have potential to facilitate a broader range of missing middle housing.
+3 Years DHUD Region-wide Code Amendment Accommodation Diversity Finalise the Accommodation Diversity Code Amendment to provide greater flexibility in housing design and choice.
+The Code Amendment seeks to: • review various housing typologies to identify policy gaps • consider policy applying to apartment-type housing to provide greater flexibility in design requirements • ensure student accommodation policy is up to date and contemporary • review how affordable housing policy applies to apartment-type housing; and • ensure policies guiding retirement facilities and supported accommodation are up to date and contemporary.
+1 Year DHUD Region-wide Code Amendment Infill Design Quality Investigate amendments to the Planning and Design Code to refine guidance for general infill and improve design quality, including policy relating to car parking, private open space, storage, stormwater management and landscaping, and initiate a Code Amendment(s).
+2 Years DHUD All neighbourhood- type zones

-Housing diversity and affordability

-Areas currently identified for affordable housing

-Areas where the Affordable Housing Overlay is currently applied which seeks to deliver 15% affordable housing in new development.

-Areas currently identified for affordable housing

-Areas identified for future affordable housing

-Areas where the Affordable Housing Overlay is proposed to be applied in the future.

-Areas identified for future affordable housing
+People, housing and liv eabilit y

-Liveable, accessible and inclusive communities
+Outcome 2: Liveable, accessible and inclusive communities

-Liveable, accessible and inclusive communities are those that are resilient, healthy, attractive and safe for all everyone to move around.
+Liveable, accessible and inclusive communities are those that are resilient, healthy, attractive and safe for everyone to move around.
 Liveable communities are most successful when they are inclusive, and all community members feel a strong sense of place and belonging.